xyproto/icostring/README.md

 # faviconstring

-Convert a string of 16 characters, 'a'..'p'  to a grayscale ICO file.
+Convert a string of 16 characters (`'a'..'p'`) to a grayscale ICO file, with one optional color.

 Includes both a Go package and a command line utility.